whitep4nth3r/contentful-graphql-vs-rest/README.md

 If you're using the Contentful Rich Text field in your content model, use this example code to check out how you can render linked assets inside the Rich Text field using both the REST API with JavaScript SDK and GraphQL API.

-## To see examples of the different raw responses in JSON from REST, REST with SDK and GraphQL, click on the links below
+## To see examples of the different raw responses in JSON from the REST API and the GraphQL API, click on the links below

 ### [View REST raw response](example_responses/rest_raw.json)